 In later years, Dan Mulvihill, one of the IRA members involved, recalled that he read Dracula and that he ‘liked it.’

-For this and other stories of the War of Independence in mid-Kerry, check out my forthcoming book on the Ballymacandy Ambush which will be published in the coming weeks:
+For this and other stories of the War of Independence in mid-Kerry, check out my book on the Ballymacandy Ambush which was published by Merrion Press in 2021: